 The National Association of Electrical Distributors (NAED) is the voice of the electrical distributor.
 As such, the association provides its members with the tools, information and assistance to help them thrive and improve the electrical distribution channel.

 NAED recognized that providing access to market data would expand the value it brings to its members.
-However, the association did not have the expertise to collect the data and would need to engage an outside company due to anti-trust issues.
+However, the association did not have the expertise to collect and manage the data and would need to engage an outside company due to anti-trust issues.
 After a rigorous search for an independent, third-party research provider to develop and administer a market share program, the association selected D+R International.

 D+R’s DRIVE is a full-service solution that provides NAED with the processes and tool necessary to ensure its program meets the needs of its members.
 When D+R was first engaged, we met with NAED’s Market Data Task Force to identify ways the organization could best leverage data to advance its members’ strategic goals.